Chaired by James Flynn, Ph.D.

 Students at Caldwell University are delighted that their classes in Theology and Philosophy connect to their studies and interests in history, law, medicine, health care, communications and more.
 In this video, professors in the department share how the vibrant disciplines of Theology and Philosophy can be integrated into other academic fields and impact students’ lives favorably and richly.
 Within Caldwell university’s purpose to advance higher education within a Catholic framework, the Department of Theology and Philosophy serves a vital role.
 We contribute to this purpose through instruction in the principles of philosophy and Catholic theology.
 We are motivated by a desire to instill high ideals of character and conduct, develop religious fervor, social skills, and intellectual abilities that are becoming of a cultured citizen.
 Our mission is to gift our students with Sapientia et Scientia.

 The Department offers a Bachelor of Arts degree in theology, and minors in both theology and philosophy.

 MAJORS & MINORS

 B.A. in Theology

-The department offers a B.A. in Theology, minors in theology, philosophy, faith in action and a certificate in theology.
+The department offers a B.A. in Theology, minors in theology and philosophy.

 Requirements for Core Curriculum